Monday 19 August – Thursday 22 August 2019

-The Institute Camp is a 5-day academic course designed to increase knowledge, understanding and confidence in Higher Level Maths, Science, English and Irish for students in 2nd year of the Junior Cycle.
+The Institute Summer Camp is a 4-day academic course designed to increase knowledge, understanding and confidence in Maths, Science, English and Irish for students entering 2nd year of the Junior Cycle.

-Taught by experienced and skilled teachers from The Institute of Education, the camp is designed to strengthen the basics in these four core subjects and introduce students to the skills and techniques they will need to succeed at Junior Cycle level.
+Taught by experienced and skilled teachers from The Institute of Education, the camp is designed to strengthen the basics in these four core subjects and introduce students to the skills and techniques they need to succeed at Junior Cycle level.

 Lunchroom facilities are available and students can bring a packed lunch.